Venturing

-Venturing is a core program of the Boy Scouts of America for young men and women ages 14 (or 13 and graduated the eighth grade) through 20.
-It is one of the Boy Scouts' three programs for older youth, which also include Sea Scouts and Exploring.
-The purpose of Venturing is to provide a positive environment where youth members, called Venturers, can lead the adventure, take on new leadership roles, and mature into responsible adults.
+Venturing is a core program of Scouting America for coeducational teenagers and young adults ages 14 (or 13 and graduated the eighth grade) through 20.
+It is one of Scouting America's three programs for older youth, the others being Sea Scouts and Exploring.
+The purpose of Venturing is to provide a positive environment where youth members, called Venturers, can experience adventure, leadership, personal growth, and service.

 History

-While the Venturing program is relatively new, older youth Scouting has a long history within the BSA.
+While the Venturing program is relatively new, older youth Scouting has a long history within Scouting America.
 The program got its start in the 1930s as the "Senior Scout" Division for boys 15 and older.

 In 1949 the Senior Scout Division became the Explorer Division.
 Sea Scouts became Sea Explorers, Air Scouts became Air Explorers, and Explorer Scouts simply Explorers.
 The Explorer program became less of an advanced outdoor program and more a broader program for young men, with the minimum age lowered to 14 years old.
 Explorers received a new advancement program, which lead to the Silver Award.

 Explorer advancement was dropped in 1959.
 The Air Explorer program was dropped in 1964 and the Sea Explorer program had changes made, appealing more to older youth with career exploration becoming a bigger part of the program.

-The BSA admitted young women ages 14–20 beginning in 1969.
+The BSA (known today as Scouting America) admitted young women ages 14–20 beginning in 1969.
 Many posts became co-ed.
 The focus on career exploration was increased, and, as the years progressed, Exploring focused more on career exploration posts, though outdoor and sports-oriented posts continued to thrive.

 Career Awareness Explorer posts were introduced in the early 1980s.
 This was the fastest growing segment of Exploring and the BSA during the 1980s.
 These posts were realigned into the new Learning for Life subsidiary in 1991, and the posts were then designated as High School Career Awareness groups and the youth were no longer considered to be Explorers.

 In 1998, the Venturing program took over the outdoor activities of the old BSA Explorer program, while career-oriented activities were transferred to the Learning for Life organization and renamed Exploring.
 In February 2016, Sea Scouting became a separate program division from Venturing.

-Aims and Principles
+Aims and principles

-In addition to the Scout Oath and Law, Venturers also subscribe to the Venturing Motto and the ALPS Model.
-Prior to 2014, Venturers also had their own Venturing Oath and Code.
+Venturers subscribe to the Scout Oath and Law, the Venturing Motto and the ALPS Model.